CONTENT WARNING: Candid descriptions of physical violence and sexual assault follow.

 According to the affidavit, Howerton’s acquaintance Landon Suggs said Howerton told him he lied to the Rangers about several facts.

-Howerton told the Rangers that he and Mandadi continued driving to Houston, and that at some point Mandadi stated she did not feel well and fell asleep in the front seat, still naked from the waist down.
+Howerton told the Rangers he and Mandadi continued driving to Houston, and Mandadi stated she did not feel well and fell asleep in the front seat, still naked from the waist down.

 While Howerton was in Luling, police officers took photos of his person.
 The affidavit says his knuckles were “red in a manner consistent with someone punching someone else.”